apache/fury-site/docs/guide/dart/code-generation.md

 When using evolving structs, also assign stable field IDs with `@ForyField(id: ...)` before you ship your first payload — those IDs are how Fory matches fields after a schema change.

-Inherited and direct fields share this one ID namespace.
-Do not reuse an ID in another superclass, mixin, or child field.
+Included inherited and direct fields share this one ID namespace.
+Do not reuse an ID among fields included in the same child schema.

 ## Choosing Generated or Manual Serialization